Completed research

 Project partners: Open University of the Netherlands, Netherlands; Leuphana University Lüneburg, Germany; University of Macedonia, Greece

-Staff: Project leader: Univ.Prof.
-Dr. Friedrich M. Zimmermann; staff members: Marlene Mader, Prof. Dr. Clemens Mader, Elisabeth Görsdorf-Lechevin
+Staff: Project management: Univ.Prof.
+Dr Friedrich M. Zimmermann; staff members: Marlene Mader, Prof. Dr Clemens Mader, Elisabeth Görsdorf-Lechevin

 Funding: EU eLearning Programme